veertuinc/getting-started/README.md

 - Running this script sets up a Gitlab Runner (at the latest version) with the [Anka Cloud Gitlab Executor](https://github.com/veertuinc/anka-cloud-gitlab-executor) attached.
 - If the first argument is `--uninstall`, it will only remove the existing install.
-- Use A`NKA_CLOUD_CONTROLLER_URL="" ./. . .` to change the controller address the runner will comunicate with.
+- Use `ANKA_CLOUD_CONTROLLER_URL="" ./. . .` to change the controller address the runner will comunicate with.
 It defaults to `host.docker.internal`.

 <!-- ### [`install-and-run-anka-gitlab-runners-on-docker.bash`](./GITLAB/install-and-run-anka-gitlab-runners-on-docker.bash)